 From the Sainte-Foy bus terminal and train station to the Université Laval campus

 From the Sainte-Foy bus terminal, you can take a taxi to Laval University for about $12.
 A city bus is another option.
 We suggest the Métrobus 800 or 801.
-You can buy city bus tickets at the Ste-Foy bus terminal convenience store ($3,50 in exact change or ticket at $2.90).
+You can buy city bus tickets at the Ste-Foy bus terminal convenience store ($3,50 in exact change).
 Travel time is about 10 minutes.

 From the Sainte-Foy train station, taxi fare to Université Laval is about $15.